2016 Vietnam marine life disaster: Effects and responses

 Nguyễn Xuân Phúc, the Prime Minister of Vietnam, claimed that the massive marine life destruction was "the most serious environmental disaster Vietnam has ever faced".

 By 29 April, approximately 80 t of fish carcasses had been washed up to the shores of four central provinces of Vietnam from Hà Tĩnh to Thừa Thiên–Huế.
 On 6 May, the amount of collected fish carcasses surpassed 100 t.

 The disaster disrupted the livelihood of fishermen in four provinces in the central coast of Vietnam.
 On 4 May 2016, Vietnamese government had announced a ban of processing and selling seafood caught within 20 nautical miles of central Vietnam provinces, just one day after the Ministry of Natural Resources and Environment had claimed that the seafood in the region met safety standards.

 According to the local government of Quảng Bình, the fishermen of this province had already lost $5.2 million; in addition, the disaster also heavily impacted the tourism industry as nearly 30% tourists cancelled their planned tours to the affected provinces for the national holiday season starting on 30 April.

 Protests

 On 5 March 2017, protesters gathered on Nguyễn Du Street and in front of the Ho Chi Minh City post office.
 Police tried to disperse the protesters.
 Overseas Vietnamese also joined in protest around the world, demanding greater action about Formosa and protesting police abuse of protesters.
+The event was also mentioned by the Vietnamese media as the Fish Revolution.